janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 yarn add gatsby-plugin-algolia react-instantsearch-dom dotenv
 ```

-If you're project doesn't use them already, you will also need to install `react` and `styled-components`.
-The latter is optional but you will then have to convert some styled components to whichever design approach you use.
+If your project doesn't use them already, you will also need to install `react` and `styled-components`.
+The latter is optional but you will then have to convert some styled-components to whichever design approach you use.

 ```sh
 yarn add react styled-components